Median age of U.S. population in by state 2020

 View the distribution of the U.S. population by ethnicity here.

 Additional information on the aging population in the United States

 High birth rates during the so-called baby boom years that followed World War II followed by lower fertility and morality rates have left the United States with a serious challenge in the 21st Century.
 However, the issue of an aging population is certainly not an issue unique to the United States.
-The projected development of the global population aged 65 and over between 2010 and 2050 demonstrates that Europe in particular faces a major issue.
+The age distribution of the global population shows that other parts of the world face a similar issue.